NotAfridge/MinecraftPlugins/README.md

  * Clone the repo
  * Run 'mvn'
-   * Shaded jars will be created in a /jar/ directory
+   * Created jars will be placed in a /jar/ directory
- * Place the plugin jars you want to use in your /plugins/ directory
+ * Put them in your /plugins/ directory
  * Pat yourself on the back

 *Don't come complaining to me if things aren't working.